Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 ## 2 Fuzzing (property testing)

-Another technique is to using fuzzing on your unit tests.
-Fuzzing is also called property-testing.
+Another technique is to use fuzzing on your unit tests.
+Fuzzing is also called property testing.
 This is because instead of testing a single scenario, your test now needs to work for **all** possible values (in the range of the type of course).
 So now you really need to think of what the behavior is instead of what the result should be.
 The [Foundry](https://book.getfoundry.sh/forge/fuzz-testing?highlight=fuzz#fuzz-testing) framework has this built-in.

-Fuzzing can be either very simple by using a new (random) input for each new fuzz run, or more complex by combining it with techniques such as symbolic-execution (see the later section on [symbolic execution](#6-symbolic-execution)) to get the Path Conditions within the function under test and determine the next variable such that another path is taken.
+Fuzzing can be either very simple by using a new (random) input for each new fuzz run, or more complex by combining it with techniques such as symbolic execution (see the later section on [symbolic execution](#6-symbolic-execution)) to get the Path Conditions within the function under test and determine the next variable such that another path is taken.

-Fuzzing, however, still is only running unit-tests.
+Fuzzing, however, still is only running unit tests.
 But depending on the quality of the fuzzer, the problems described for the `payOff()` function would likely have been found due to a fuzz parameter being `>= 2^255`.

 ## 3 Can we do better?

-Unit-testing and fuzzing are great.
+Unit testing and fuzzing are great.
 But they require you to write tests.
-A lot of tests if you want to have a high coverage of all the possible paths.
-The more unit-tests you have, the easier it is to do a refactor with confidence.
+A lot of tests if you want to have high coverage of all the possible paths.
+The more unit tests you have, the easier it is to do a refactor with confidence.
 Great!
-The downside is that a refactor likely also requires some of the tests to be refactored.
+The downside is that a refactor likely also require some of the tests to be refactored.
 Not so great!

-Unit-tests and fuzzing are needed.
+Unit tests and fuzzing are needed.
 No doubt about that.
 But we could try to make our lives easier by also making use of automated testers and scanners.

 ## 4 Automated testing

 A lot of research and development has gone into automated testing and verification tools.
-What these tools have in common is that they get the source code (preferably with a lot of `assert()` statements to know what to look for) and look if certain failing asserts can be reached or is code-smells can be found.
+What these tools have in common is that they get the source code (preferably with a lot of `assert()` statements to know what to look for) and look if certain failing asserts can be reached or if code-smells can be found.

-Note that the the term 'source code' was used here.
+Note that the term 'source code' was used here.
 This can either the be actual source code or the compiled bytecode.
-The reason for pointing this out if because there are also non-automated verification techniques.
-For these techniques the user has to define a model of how to design works (the design, not the code).
-Additionally, properties on this design have to be defined.
-The verification tooling will then take the model and the properties and checks if they can be satisfied.
+The reason for pointing this out is that there are also non-automated verification techniques.
+For these techniques, the user has to define a model of how to design works (the design, not the code).
+Additionally, the properties of this design have to be defined.
+The verification tooling will then take the model and the properties and check if they can be satisfied.

 What you will notice when diving more into these different (non-)automated tooling is that there will always be a bit of both, while there are clear differences between techniques and tooling, there is also quite some overlap.

-One of the techniques used as the backbone of both non-automated and automated technique is [Satisfiable Modulo Theory (SMT)](#satisfiable-modulo-theory-smt).
+One of the techniques used as the backbone of both non-automated and automated techniques is [Satisfiable Modulo Theory (SMT)](#satisfiable-modulo-theory-smt).
 The main purpose of SMT is to check if the variables in a program can have a certain (initial) value such that a requirement is met.
 In other words, if there is a **satisfiable** assignment for the variables.

-A technique that uses SMT is [Symbolic execution](#symbolic-execution) that checks all branches of a program to see if any of them lead to a failing assertions.
+A technique that uses SMT is [Symbolic execution](#symbolic-execution) which checks all branches of a program to see if any of them lead to a failing assertion.
 If it finds a failing branch it will check if that branch can be reached using SMT.
 But SMT is also used during other stages in symbolic execution.
 For example to avoid wasting processing time on branches that can't be reached anyway.
 In other words to prune (remove) these branches from the analysis process.

 ---